 The evidence kept mounting.
 Neighbors had told authorities they had seen Ajayi using gasoline to burn something in his backyard on June 17 and 18.
 “A forensic excavation of the burn area was conducted, which resulted in the finding of several charred items that were consistent with personal items of Mackenzie Lueck,” Brown told reporters.
 Charred female human tissue matching Lueck’s DNA was also found.

-On June 27, Ajayi was taken into custody at an apartment complex in West Temple; the next day, he was booked on suspicion of aggravated murder, aggravated kidnapping, obstruction of justice, and desecration of a body.
+On June 27, Ajayi was taken into custody at an apartment complex in West Temple; soon after, he was charged with aggravated murder, aggravated kidnapping, desecration of a body, and obstruction of justice, per BuzzFeed News.

 What do we know about the suspect?